Robert J. Cotter

-Early life
+Early life and education

-Cotter was raised in Abington, Massachusetts and was the oldest of seven children.
-After graduating from Boston College High School in 1961, he attended the College of the Holy Cross in Worcester, Massachusetts.
-After receiving a B.S. degree in 1965, he studied under W.S.
+Cotter was raised in Abington, Massachusetts, and was the oldest of seven children.
+After being educated at Boston College High School in 1961, he attended the College of the Holy Cross in Worcester, Massachusetts.
+After graduating in 1965 with a Bachelor of Science (B.S.), he studied under W.S.
 Koski at Johns Hopkins University.
-He received his PhD in 1972 and joined the faculty of Towson University and Gettysburg College.
+He received his Ph.D. in 1972 and joined the faculty of Towson University and Gettysburg College.

 Academic research career

 From 1978 until his death in 2012, Robert Cotter was a member of the faculty at Johns Hopkins University in the departments of Pharmacology and Molecular Sciences and Biophysics and Biophysical Chemistry.

 Curved-field reflectron

 To increase the mass resolution in time-of-flight mass spectrometry, a reflectron is often employed.
 Traditional, single-stage or linear reflectrons suffered from a lack of sensitivity and resolving power when ion velocities (and thus kinetic energies were not equal.
 In MALDI mass spectrometry, metastable ions generated spontaneously after ionization (post-source decay) exhibit a wide spectrum of kinetic energies.
 This is also known to occur during collision-induced dissociation.
 In 1993, Cotter's research group discovered that, using a non-linear electric field, the spread of ion kinetic energies could be compensated, increasing the resolution of time-of-flight mass spectrometers and forming the basis for many modern TOF/TOF mass spectrometers.